JesusValeraDev/JesusValera.dev/content/2023-02-20-declaring-array-structures-in-php.md

 }
 ```

-There are multiple advantages when using these PHP comments, not only provide better feedback on the array shape to the developers but IDEs will suggest auto-completion when iterating on individual elements!
+There are multiple advantages when using these PHP comments, they not only provide better feedback on the array shape to the developers but IDEs will suggest auto-completion when iterating on individual elements!

 <div class="separator"></div>

-Of course, it is possible to represent any complex array structure in PHP with these PHP comments.
+Of course, it's possible to represent any complex array structure using these PHPDoc annotations.
 Example:

 ```php source
 /**